 Time and discipline, vision and habits

-While we waste our time hesitating and postponing, life is slipping away,” warned Seneca.
+While we waste our time hesitating and postponing, life is slipping away,” warned Roman stoic philosopher Seneca.
 However, the following steps can enable us to acknowledge and overcome our own procrastination habits.

 - Identify your procrastination type.
 There are different types of procrastinator and varying drivers.
 For example:

-- ‘the avoider’ puts things off to side-steps pain or discomfort; we may need to counter this by breaking down a dreaded task into smaller steps, or outlining the pros of completing it.
+- ‘the avoider’ puts things off to side-step pain or discomfort; we may need to counter this by breaking down a dreaded task into smaller steps, or outlining the pros of completing it.